GoodHut/mvp/README.md

 ---

-- Have not tried on Andriod.
-That requires downloading Andriod Studio.
+- Have not tried on Andriod - requires downloading Andriod Studio.

 - If running multiple simulators, go to the Expo Go App home menu and copy in the >exp:// URL manually.